 Back in the Old Days…

-Yes we even have bucket carts from an era before plastics.
-This antique bucket cart is a pensioner – it’s no longer asked to cart water around.
+Here’s a special bonus for you for making it all the way to the end of an article about bucket carts.
+This antique metal bucket cart is a pensioner – it’s no longer used to cart water around.
 It just has to sit in the garden and look dignified.